The dilemma of the dying dogwood

 The importance of knowing your plants

 One of the first courses a horticulture student takes is plant materials, or, in the case of a forestry student, dendrology.
 Why?
 Pretty simple; it’s hard to select plants if you don’t know what they are and what they’ll do in the landscape.
 Of course, the classic example is a large tree or shrub planted in a tight spot that eventually devours an entire house.
-But we usually don’t have to look too far to find situations where a homeowner or landscaper clearly had no idea what plant he or she was dealing with.
-To wit, a couple of recent examples of poor plant choices (maybe this can be our next series after “Why do nurseries still grow THAT?”)
+But we usually don’t have to look too far to find situations where a homeowner or landscaper clearly had no idea what plant he or she was dealing with. … Continue reading this article “The importance of knowing your plants”

 What’s old is new again